Play idea: Natural resources – Ngā rawa ā-Māori

 - observation, discussion and appreciation – the five senses are a useful starting point for conversations: How do the items look, feel, taste, sound and smell?
 What are they used for and by whom or what?
 What can you do with them?

 All strands of Te Whāriki are supported when children explore with natural resources.
 In particular, children’s developing knowledge of the natural resources available in our environment is supported in the Exploration strand.
 Children develop working theories for making sense of the natural and physical world.

-They learn about the features of their natural environment, and develop a sense of respect and responsibility for natural resources.
-They also learn about the important qualities of their environment that are significant to their family and wider community.
+They learn about the features of their natural environment and develop a sense of respect and responsibility for natural resources.
+They also learn about the important qualities of their environment that are significant to their family and the wider community.

 This play idea has been developed for playgroups.
 Feel free to use it at other types of ECE service, but make sure you're still following the regulations and licensing criteria that apply to your service type.
 Parents may also find this information useful.